wblabio/wgact/src/readme.txt

 [//]: # fs_premium_only_begin
 * Tweak: Fire the Facebook CAPI event even when order goes into status on-hold.
 Otherwise FB complains because of delayed reporting.
 * Tweak: Added more Facebook CAPI visitor identifiers
+* Tweak: Added filter to disable mini cart tracking
 [//]: # fs_premium_only_end
+* Tweak: Added better fallback for cookie retrievals if cookies can't be saved in the session
 * Fix: Fire view_item event on products that are out of stock
+* Fix: In case the redirect check returns an array of redirects, we return the last array member.

 = 1.10.0 =